 Fear of the Changes

-Here is where perimenopause anxiety becomes more complex, because a great deal of anxiety comes not from the hormonal or body changes themselves, but just from the simple anxieties of getting older.
+Perimenopause is a complex time for most women.
+And while a great deal of anxiety comes from the hormonal or body changes, much anxiety also comes from the fear of those (or other) changes, such as getting older.
 Perimenopause and menopause are substantial life events.
-They cause women to reflect on their past, think about their future, and possibly even come to terms with some of their own mortality.
+All of the changes women go through during perimenopause can contribute to reflecting on the past, thinking about the future, and for some, trying to come to terms with mortality.

-Perimenopause occurs at a young age, when women have decades upon decades of life left.
-But it's one of the first body changes a woman goes through that's related to getting older, and that means that it's one of the first times a woman's body prompts thinking about her past and future.
+Perimenopause often begins between the ages of 30 and 40 when women have decades upon decades of life left.
+But it is often one of the first indicators or changes a woman goes through that is connected to getting older.
+This means can force women to consider their age, perhaps more than they had previously, and think more about their past and future.
 That causes a great deal anxiety.

 Hot Flashes and Symptom Stress